Only Poland, Luxembourg expected at China Olympics opening

 Spokespeople for Duda and Henri did not reply to EUobserver when asked why they were going.

-Publicly, only a handful of EU states - the Czech Republic, Denmark, Estonia, Lithuania, and the Netherlands - have confirmed they were boycotting the ceremony on human rights grounds, along with Australia, Canada, Japan, the UK, and the US.
+Publicly, only a handful of EU states - the Czech Republic, Denmark, Estonia, Germany, Lithuania, and the Netherlands - have confirmed they were boycotting the ceremony on human rights grounds, along with Australia, Canada, Japan, the UK, and the US.

 Other EU countries - Austria, Latvia, and Sweden - have blamed coronavirus restrictions.